 Both websites show a cloud cover forecast but use different colours to represent cloud layers.
 The Met Office uses white for no clouds and dark green for very cloudy.
 The different shades of green mean cloudier or less cloudy.
 Aurora Forecast uses blue to purple for low clouds, orange to red for mid-level clouds and green for high clouds.

-What is kp index?
+What is the KP-Index?

-The kp index, shown on both websites, tells you how likely it is for the lights to be active and how active they will be.
+The KP-Index, shown on both websites, tells you how likely it is for the lights to be active and how active they will be.
 It’s a scale of 1 to 9.
 Don’t be discouraged if the number is low, it’s actually very rare for the number to be higher than 5.
 Also, take the scale with a grain of salt; a low number doesn’t mean that they won’t come out or won’t be impressive, and a high number isn’t a guarantee that they will be glorious all through the night.

 Aurora Forecast also shows graphs of solar wind speed and the interplanetary magnetic field.
 Solar wind speed matters, because the faster solar wind is moving, the more energetic it is.
 And when solar wind is more energetic, aurora storms become stronger.
-The interplanetary magnetic field is the Sun’s magnetic field carried into space by solar wind.
-The interplanetary magnetic field connects with the Earth’s magnetic field when they are oriented opposite to each other.
+The interplanetary magnetic field is the sun’s magnetic field carried into space by solar wind.
+The interplanetary magnetic field connects with the earth’s magnetic field when they are oriented opposite to each other.
 When the interplanetary magnetic field is oriented southward, the strongest connection occurs and the strongest aurora are visible.
-In short, when the solar wind speed is high and when there is a negative south value, aurora will be strong.
+In short, when the solar wind speed is high and when there is a negative south value, the aurora will be strong.

 I'm still confused, but I want to see the Northern Lights...